juhilsomaiya/udacity-cloud-beginners-practice/README.md

--- Udacity Bertelsmann Cloud Scholarship Track --
+## Udacity Bertelsmann Technology Scholarship Challenge - Cloud Track

-Hello Everyone to the Bertelsmann-challenge Cloud-track.!
+Hello Everyone to the Bertelsmann Challenge - Cloud Track!

-This is a simple github practice assignment that you guys can do in follosing ways, make sure you do as maximum practice as you can do.
+This is a simple github practice assignment: make any changes to this repository.
+I suggest you challenge yourselves!
+Some ideas:

-- Create his named branch e.g branch name can be : juhil-practise or abc-practise
+- Create your own named branch e.g branch name can be : juhil-practise or abc-practise
 - Cherry-pick my commit, it is simple portfolio over master branch you guys can copy paste the same or can do following changes
 - Upload some files like html, js
 - Do few commits